 Coquerel continues to grow the brand including securing permits to build a winery on their property.
 Vineyard visits to their Calistoga property are available by appointment and are for serious wine enthusiasts looking for more intimate experiences.
 In late 2013 they formed a wine club and have since increased their distribution.
 Currently the wines are available in parts of California, Texas, Oklahoma and New York.
 Because these are wines that pair well with food – restaurants form a solid backbone of their distribution.
 They even produce one of their wines in kegs for restaurant distribution.

 For a short period, Coquerel was one of up to eighteen vintners featured in The Studio by Feast it Forward (opened in June 2018).
+We keep our notes here for historical reference.
 The studio is located directly across from the Oxbow Public Market in downtown Napa and packs numerous experiences into a small space.
 This two-story building houses an “experiential showroom”, as founder Katie Hamilton Shaffer calls it – with a focus on wine, food and music.
 Each vintner represented offers several wines and several of the showroom’s sponsors have prominent placement including guitars from Gibson Brands, Inc. and furniture from Crosley.
 A chocolate tasting is also offered oddly enough sponsored by Sherman Williams and a vinyl station if offered for playing a variety of old records.
 Upstairs features a demonstration kitchen; when shows are being filmed here, televisions downstairs broadcast the live feed.
 This kitchen can also be used for guest chefs to offer culinary classes.

 And visitor’s will want to stop by their bathroom to read the latest in all the graffiti and words of wisdom that visitors mark on the walls.
 The site can be used for a number of events including the availability of plenty of space in the back of the building.
 The Yard is a sizable outdoor space featuring several stages, cute places to taste wines, a lemonade stand, a place for food trucks and a comfortable fake lawn.
 The Ultimate Airstream Film Lounge trailer is often be parked in The Yard; this trailer is used when the Feast it Forward team is on the road hosting unique lifestyle events and it also serves for private tastings on site or for special events.
 One such event at the showroom has included “Terrible Tuesdays” in which bad films with cult like followings are shown.